amuzetnoM/cthulu/docs/README.md

 **Built with focus on safety, testability, and production readiness.**

-*Cthulu v5.0.1 - Complete.
-Production-ready autonomous trading with comprehensive strategy selection, advanced indicators, and enterprise-grade architecture.*
+*Cthulu v5.1.0 "Apex" - Peak Performance.
+SAFE: Set And Forget Engine with RSI Reversal, multi-strategy fallback, and enterprise-grade architecture.*